 ‘Kids walk and talk differently when that history is inside them’

-LOUISVILLE — Present both online and in person, nearly 70 people turned out Monday for a special screening at the Presbyterian Center of the brief film “1963-Still: Same Shot,” which was filmed by and featured youth ages 6-18.
-The film was made this summer through a partnership among the Presbyterian Church (U.S.A.); its Louisville neighbor, the Roots 101 African American Museum; Media Pros Productions; Upcoming Storytellers; and the Louisville Central Community Center.
+Present both online and in person, nearly 70 people recently turned out for a special screening at the Presbyterian Center of the brief film “1963-Still: Same Shot,” which was filmed by and featured youth ages 6–18.
+The film was made last summer through a partnership among the Presbyterian Church (U.S.A.); its Louisville neighbor, the Roots 101 African American Museum; Media Pros Productions; Upcoming Storytellers; and the Louisville Central Community Center.

 Participating young people learned about film production and acted in the film to illustrate pivotal moments in the civil rights movement and about important events that occurred in 1963, including the assassination of Medgar Edgars, the deaths of four girls from the bombing of the 16th Street Baptist Church in Birmingham, Alabama, the Chicago Public Schools boycott, the March on Washington for Jobs and Freedom, and the assassination of President John F. Kennedy.
 The film, speakers explained, makes connections between these historical events and recent events in Louisville, including the 2020 killing of Breonna Taylor by Louisville police.